eth-cscs/sarus/doc/overview/overview.rst

 ``<base path>/<user name>/.sarus`` path.
 If a repository does not exist, a new, empty one is created.

-A local repository is a directory containing at least:
+A Sarus local repository is a directory containing at least:

-* the *cache* directory for the downloaded image layers;
+* the *cache* directory for downloaded image data: this directory is used by Sarus to store downloaded individual image components (like filesystem layers and OCI configuration files), so they can be reused by subsequent pull commands;
 * the *images* directory for Sarus images: inside this directory, images are stored in a hierarchy with the format ``<registry server>/<repository>/<image name>``, designed to replicate the structure of the strings used to identify images.
-At the end of a pull or load process, Sarus copies the image squashfs and metadata files into the last folder of the hierarchy, named after the image, and sets the names of both files to match the image tag;
+At the end of a pull or load process, Sarus copies the image SquashFS and metadata files into the last folder of the hierarchy, named after the image, and sets the names of both files to match the image tag;
 * the *metadata.json* file indexing the contents of the images folder